ManageIQ/manageiq.org/source/documentation/faq.html.md

 ## Who should care about ManageIQ &mdash; and why?

-If you are an infrastructure or systems administrator who is managing both traditional virtualization infrastructure like VMware vSphere, Red Hat Enterprise Virtualization or oVirt and private cloud infrastructure like OpenStack, or public cloud infrastructure like Amazon Web Services, ManageIQ can help you manage all those environments, scale your
+If you are an infrastructure or systems administrator who is managing traditional virtualization infrastructure like VMware vSphere, Red Hat Enterprise Virtualization or oVirt and private cloud infrastructure like OpenStack, or public cloud infrastructure like Amazon Web Services, ManageIQ can help you manage all those environments, scale your